Sithruby/beat-blender/README.md

 ### Technology Stack

 -   **Frontend**: React Native using Expo.
--   **Backend**: PyTorch, Hugginface, Trnasformers, and Flask using Python.
+-   **Backend**: PyTorch, Huggingface, Transformers, and Flask using Python.